10 Wonderful Things to do in Caye Caulker

 7. Snorkeling the reef nearby

-Snorkeling is an activity in demand when in Caye Caulker.
-In fact, tour operators offer a snorkeling tour every single day to either the Caye Caulker Marine Reserve or the Hol Chan Marine Reserve.
+Snorkeling is an activity in demand on Caye Caulker.
+In fact, tour operators offer snorkeling tours every single day to either the Caye Caulker Marine Reserve or the Hol Chan Marine Reserve.
 You can check the schedule and prices at places like Tsunami Adventures and Caveman Snorkeling Tours.

 8. Snapping a pic at the CAYE CAULKER sign

-Before you reach the popular area called ‘The Split,’ make a pause and pose in front of the CAYE CAULKER sign.
-The sign is ideal for group pictures or individuals.
-It is colorful and a good option for your Instagram photos or Facebook page.
+Before you reach the popular area called ‘The Split,’ take a pause and pose in front of the CAYE CAULKER sign.
+It’s colorful and a good option for your Instagram photos or Facebook page.

 9. Relax at The Split

 This popular area is located at the end of the north part of the village.
-At the entrance, the ‘THE SPLIT’ sign will first welcome you to the hangout hub.
-In actuality, The Split is a channel that cuts Caye Caulker in two as the result of Hurricane Hattie in 1961.
+At the entrance, the ‘THE SPLIT’ sign will be the first thing to welcome you to this popular hangout hub.
+In actuality, The Split is a channel that cuts Caye Caulker in two – a result of Hurricane Hattie in 1961.
 Near the end of the channel is a restaurant and bar called Lazy Lizard, but the area itself is fun and provides some of the clearest waters for swimming for free.
-Around the restaurant there are lounge areas to hang out, eat, have a drink, and even play beach volleyball.
+Around the restaurant, there are lounge areas to hang out, eat, have a drink, and even play beach volleyball.

 10. Kayak around the island